ahmadsaad58/Animal-Farm/README.md

 # Animal-Farm

-A GUI Application that produces animal sounds when the name of the animal is typed in
+A GUI Application that produces animal pictures and sounds when the name of the animal is typed in